 4. Don’t fall for door-to-door solicitations

 A common way to scope out what kind of goodies you have in your home is by posing as a charity asking for donations.
 If someone comes to your door, don’t open it, or ask for an ID that links them to the charity.
 Even if you feel they are a legitimate charity and you’d like to talk to them, don’t let them see inside your home.
 Rather than compromising your home’s security, you can step out onto your porch to chat.
 This way you can be charitable and safe!

 One of the biggest ways you can boost your home security during the holidays is by not advertising your gifts.
 The Christmas tree in front of the window looks lovely, but can also be a calling sign to thieves.
 If you put presents out before Christmas keep your tree away from prying eyes, or, you can wait until Christmas Eve to put out your presents.
 Once the gifts are open don’t leave the empty boxes on the curb for everyone to see.
 Break down the boxes, turn them inside out, and put them in your container on the day trash is picked up.
 Even better?
 Cart those boxes to a recycling center yourself.

-Got some big-ticket items coming down your chimney this year?
-It’s a good idea to take a picture of anything pricey, and even jot down the serial number.
-Should the worst happen, you will have a record of what was taken — or at the very least, a handy reminder of who should get a thank-you note.
+If you have big-ticket items coming down your chimney this year, it’s a good idea to take a picture and even jot down the serial number.
+Should the worst happen, you will have a record of what was taken.

 Want a New Home for Christmas?